leandrosardi/blackops/README.md

 })
 ```

-Using the `ops alerts` command, you can get a report of the alerts raised by each node.
+Using the `alerts.rb` script, you can get a report of the alerts raised by each node.

 ```
-ops alerts s*
+ruby alerts.rb --node=worker*
 ```

 ## 17. Processes Watching